tz-hiring/frontend-engineer/README.md

 You are building a data visualization tool for an energy analyst at TransitionZero.
 The analyst has multiple datasets containing **energy generation for Indonesia** from 2023 to 2050, and they need a web-based interface to explore, visualize, and compare these datasets effectively.

 **Dataset Overview:**
-The application includes two key datasets located in the `/data` directory:
+The application includes two datasets (`indonesia-generation-medium-resolution.json`, `indonesia-generation-high-resolution.json`) located in the `/data` directory:

-1. **Indonesia Medium Resolution Generation** (`indonesia-generation-medium-resolution.json`):
    - Contains energy generation values in Megawatts (MW) for various energy technologies under medium resolution scenario
    - Covers years 2023-2050 with annual data points
    - Technologies include: Solar, Wind, Gas, Nuclear, Hydro, Coal, Geothermal, and more

-2. **Indonesia High Resolution Generation** (`indonesia-generation-high-resolution.json`):
-   - Contains energy generation values in Megawatts (MW) for the same energy technologies under high resolution scenario
-   - Covers the same time period (2023-2050) with annual data points
-   - Has same technologies as medium resolution

 **Your Task**: Create a responsive, interactive web application that allows the analyst to:
 - Visualize both datasets as stacked area charts showing energy data over time
 - Compare medium vs. high resolution generation scenarios side-by-side, in combined views or any innovative way that might achieve the requirement

-The focus should be on creating a **clean, performant, and user-friendly interface** that helps the analyst understand energy patterns and compare medium vs. high resolution generation scenarios across different technologies and time periods.

 ## Requirements